Poonam-Patil-29/Bank-Nifty-Analysys-Using_Spark/README.md

 * Tested code using Python Jupyter notebook.

 ### Analysis Options :
-* To view all data in dataset ')
+* To view all data in dataset
-* To check how many rows u want to fetch')
+* To check how many rows u want to fetch
-* To check count of weekdays')
+* To check count of weekdays
-* To check minimum values')
+* To check minimum values
-* To check maximum values')
+* To check maximum values
-* To sort open and close ascending order')
+* To sort open and close ascending order
-* To check details between given dates')
+* To check details between given dates
-* To check the average  according to its type')
+* To check the average  according to its type
-* To check nity closing between range')
+* To check nity closing between range
-* To check count of according to its types')
+* To check count of according to its types
-* To check data on weekley bases')
+* To check data on weekley bases
-* To count week days')
+* To count week days
-* To check nifty prediction')
+* To check nifty prediction
-* To check visualization')
+* To check visualization
-* For Logout')
+* To Logout

 ### CONTRIBUTORS :
 * Poonam Patil